-The tests in the third quadrant are UAT level tests, business-focused, and they critic the product.
+The tests in the third quadrant are UAT-level tests, business-focused, and they criticise the product.
 Types of tests can be exploratory testing, alpha & beta testing, user acceptance testing, etc. These tests are manual tests since their goal is to verify the system satisfies the user’s expectations.

 The tests in the fourth quadrant are technology-facing or operational system tests.
 Are often critic the product using non-functional testing activities.
 Examples of Q4 tests are performance, load, usability, stress, compatibility, maintainability interoperability, etc. The tests are automated and can be part of a separate non-functional regression suite.

 All these test types can be required during a sprint since those are dynamic tests which is focus on the quadrants rather than executing static testing.